 Breast surgery is a set of surgical procedures aimed at improving the functions and/or appearance of your breasts, and often resolving various medical conditions caused by, for example, oversized or tuberous breasts, etc.

 This surgery can help you achieve a more proportionate body figure.
 Thanks to the advancement of aesthetic medicine and surgery in general, each surgical procedure is individual, and as such created according to your needs and desires.

 Such an approach, combined with the techniques of a professional and experienced specialist plastic surgeon, leads to the mutual satisfaction of the medical professional and yourself.

 Specialist plastic and cosmetic surgeon, Dr Mark Doyle has over 30 years of experiencing performing breast surgeries in Australia.
-He has a special interest in breast implants surgery, breast lifts and the en-bloc technique for implant removal surgery.

 Am I a Good Candidate for Breast Surgery?